-The cost of normal maintenance and repairs that do not add value to the asset or materially extend the lives of assets are not capitalized.
+The cost of normal maintenance and repairs that do not add the value to the asset or materially extended assets lives are not capitalized.

-Major outlays for capital assets and improvements are capitalized when projects are constructed.
+Major outlays for capital assets and improvements are capitalized as projects are constructed.
 Interest incurred during construction is not capitalized.